DFFlanders/cloud-app-labs/StackTemplate.md

   - ingredient 2
   - ingredient 3

-## Lab pros who can help you complete the lab:
+## Lab pros who can help you complete this lab:
 Stuck on this lab, need some help to solve?
 [Ping one of our Cloud App Lab Pros on Twitter/IRC](https://docs.google.com/presentation/d/1RBtAOjxmUh97fXrJlowvqVNmq2-8FxvBIHx2Dts1Jh8/pub?start=true&loop=false&delayms=2000).
 NB Open Source is about knowing *who* as much as it is about knowing *what*.

-Recommended cloud app pros who can help:
+Recommended cloud app pros who can help (via Twitter/IRC):
  - @
  - @
  - @

 # Solving the lab
 Having trouble?
-Sit back and watch someone else solve the challenge ;-)
+Sit back and watch someone else solve this lab learning challenge ;-)

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/YOUTUBE_VIDEO_ID_HERE/0.jpg)](http://www.youtube.com/watch?v=YOUTUBE_VIDEO_ID_HERE)